WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 2. Configure password settings for all users.

-3. Configure a PSO for IT administrators.
+3. Configure a Password Settings object (PSO) for IT administrators.

 4. Implement administrative security policies.